 In the indications above, we referred to “short-acting” and “long-acting” drugs.

-That’s because beta-2 agonists are sub-divided into the following three classes:
+That’s because beta-2 agonists are broadly divided into the following three classes:

 Note: albuterol is USAN; whereas salbutamol is INN.